Evidence and Paul's Journeys

 According to Acts, the crowd began calling Barnabas Zeus and Paul Hermes.
 Archeological evidence reveals that this Zeus-Hermes combination was the local cult of the city of Lystra.
 There is also another reason why they would have identified Barnabus with Zeus and Paul with Hermes.

 This passage presents an historical problem.
 According to Josephus, Felix was brought to Rome for trial, but escaped punishment because of the influence of his brother Pallas.
-However, according to the Roman historian Tacitus, Pallas was removed from power by the Emperor Nero in 55 AD, which is the year before Paul’s trial before Felix.
+But according to the Roman historian Tacitus, Pallas was removed from power by the Emperor Nero in 55 AD.
+This would be the year before Paul’s trial before Felix.
 Does this call into question the Acts' account of the date of the Procurator’s return to Rome?

-If the eight individuals named by Paul in his letter to Rome had been listed by Luke as accompanying Paul to Jerusalem on his final journey to that city, we would strongly suspect that Luke had copied those names from Paul's Roman letter.
+If the eight individuals named by Paul as being with him in Corinth had been listed by Luke as accompanying Paul from Corinth to Jerusalem, we would strongly suspect that Luke had copied those names from Paul's Roman letter.
 But only two of the eight names appear on both lists.
 And in the case of one individual, Sopater, this is his only appearance in the New Testament.